mogzol/prisma-generator-typescript-interfaces/README.md

 ## Motivation

-The generated Prisma client types are generally sufficient for most use cases, however there are some some scenarios where using them is not convenient or possible, due to the fact that they rely on both the `@prisma/client` package and on the client generated from your prisma schema.
-That is where this generator comes in to play.
+While Prisma client's generated types are sufficient for most use cases, there are some some scenarios where using them is not convenient or possible, due to the fact that they rely on both the `@prisma/client` package and on the client generated from your Prisma schema.
+That is where this generator comes into play.
 It generates a zero-dependency Typescript file containing type definitions for all your models.
 Zero-dependency in this case means that the file does not import any other packages, and can be used standalone in any Typescript app.
 By default the definitions are [type compatible](https://www.typescriptlang.org/docs/handbook/type-compatibility.html) with the Prisma client types, however this can be customized via the [options](#options), see below for more info.

-As example of why this is useful, say have an API which uses Prisma and responds with models from your DB, and you want to create a DTO package with Typescript definitions for all the data your API returns.
+As example of why this is useful, say you have an API which uses Prisma and responds with models from your DB, and you want to create a DTO package with Typescript definitions for all the data your API returns.
 You wouldn't really want to include your entire generated Prisma client in that package, and you don't want to require users to install `@prisma/client` just to use your DTO.
-So instead, you can use this generator to create a zero-dependency typescript file containing definitions for all your models, and then use that in your DTO package.
+So instead, you can use this generator to create a zero-dependency Typescript file containing definitions for all your models, and then use that in your DTO package.

 ## Usage